amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 The region dropdown is in the upper right hand corner of the console to the left of the Support dropdown menu.
 For this workshop, choose either **Ohio**, **Oregon**, or **Ireland**.

 2\.
-Create an [SSH key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) that will be used to login to launched EC2 instances.

-*If you already have an SSH key pair and have the PEM file (or PPK in the case of Windows Putty users), you can skip to the next step.*

-Go to the [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home) and click on **Key Pairs** in the left menu under Network & Security.
-Click **Create Key Pair**, provide a name (e.g. interstella-workshop), and click **Create**.
-Download the created .pem file, which is your private SSH key.

-*Mac or Linux Users*:  Change the permissions of the .pem file to be less open using this command:

-<pre>$ chmod 400 <b><i>PRIVATE_KEY.PEM</i></b></pre>

-*Windows Users*: Convert the .pem file to .ppk format to use with Putty.
-Here is a link to instructions for the file conversion - [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-3\.
 Generate a Fulfillment API Key to authorize the logistics platform to communicate with the fulfillment API.

 Open the [Interstella API Key Portal](http://www.interstella.trade/getkey.html) in a new tab and click on **Sign up Here** to create a new account.
 Enter a username and password and click **Sign up**.
 Note and save your login information because you will use this page again later in the workshop.
 Click **Sign in**, enter your login information and click **Login**.